bwinkel/pycraf-gui/README.rst

 The pycraf Python package provides functions and procedures for various tasks in spectrum-management compatibility studies.
 A typical example would be to calculate the interference levels at a radio telescope produced from a radio broadcasting tower.
+This package, `pycraf-gui` contains a simple graphical user interface, which can be used to do path attenuation calculations.

 Releases are `registered on PyPI <http://pypi.python.org/pypi/pycraf>`_, and development is occurring at the